 In order to treat all students equitably, standardized budgets are established and are applied to all applicants.
-Typical expenses for an academic year for a California resident living with parents to attend Woodland Community College are: State-mandated Enrollment Fee, \$46 per unit; Parking Fee, \$100; Student Health Fee, \$20; Room/Board, \$5,418; Books/Supplies, \$1,917; Personal expenses, \$3,258; Transportation expenses, \$1,107.
+Typical expenses for an academic year for a California resident living with parents to attend Woodland Community College are: State-mandated Enrollment Fee, \$46 per unit; Parking Fee, \$100; Student Health Fee, \$20; Room/Board, \$6,786; Books/Supplies, \$1,971; Personal expenses, \$3,564; Transportation expenses, \$1,134

 The application form to be used for most financial aid programs is the Free Application for Federal Student Aid Program (FAFSA).
 In order to determine "need" for financial aid funds, taxable and nontaxable income information is necessary.
 Award funds are made based on this need.
 Income, assets, debts, size of family, and number of family members in college are important factors considered in the calculation.
 This information is reported on the FAFSA application form and forwarded to the central processor for further processing.
 Supporting documentation may be required by the Financial Aid Office.
+A student who doesn't qualify to complete the FAFSA may complete the California Dream Act Application.